danpoynor/danpoynorcom-django/README.md

 Personal portfolio website for danpoynor.com built in Django.

+Django is used as the CMS locally, SQLite for the database, and SASS for CSS.
+Then `wget` is used to crawl  `http://localhost:8000`` and generate static`.html` files to deploy to the live site.

+Note some aspects of the Django website are slow to load because of heavy filtering (customer mangers) I'm using to display the data on the front-end.
+I'm working on optimizing the code to speed things up but this is a low priority since I'm the only one using this repo.

+Special URLs:

+- <http://localhost:8000/wget_sitemap/>: Generates a sitemap for `wget` to use when generating static files.
+- <http://localhost:8000/website-seo-overview/>: Generates a SEO audit of the site.

 Notes below are primarily for my own reference.

 ## Some Notable Django Features and Frequently Used Commands